-Prior to closing, each residential property is subject to a re-sale inspection.
-The following items are checked as part of the inspection.
+Prior to closing each residential property is subject to a resale inspection.
+FOR INSTRUCTIONS ON HOW TO APPLY FOR YOUR RESALE CERTIFICATES, CLICK HERE.
+The following items are checked as part of the inspection:

-In homes with only one sleeping area on one floor, a detector is to be placed in the hallway within 10 feet of the bedrooms.
+In homes with only one sleeping area on one floor, a detector is to be placed in the hallway within 10 feet of the bedroom.

-In single floor homes with two separate sleeping areas, two detectors are required outside each sleeping area within 10 feet of that room.
+In single floor homes with separate sleeping areas, detectors are required outside each sleeping area within 10 feet of that sleeping area.

 In multi-level homes, detectors are to be located outside sleeping areas and at every finished level of the home.